 Visteon's reportable operating segments are Automotive Operations and Glass Operations.
+Visteon will be reassessing its reportable operating segments in the fourth quarter of 2005 as a result of the organizational changes in connection with the Ford transactions.
 Financial information for the reportable operating segments is summarized as follows: